Jupiter Cycle Check-In by Holiday Mathis - Boston Herald - Go Tech Daily

 TAURUS (April 20 to May 20).
 You expect to be able to influence others when you are their boss or parent, but you probably do not realize that you also influence your colleagues, and much more than you think.

 GEMINI (May 21 – June 21).
-You may think that you have a fresh feeling when the feeling actually comes from a trap that has been in it for years.
-The result is an intensity of emotion that may seem out of step with a certain gain or loss.
+You may think that you have a fresh feeling while the feeling actually comes from a trap that has been in it for years.
+The result is an intensity of emotion that seems to be out of step with a certain profit or loss.

 CANCER (June 22 – July 22).
-Login data cannot guarantee success.
+References cannot guarantee success.
 In the best case, they point to where a person has been.
 You can entrust someone with a job.
 Pay more attention to the current interaction than to previous references.

 LEO (July 23 to August 22).
 Counting daily triumphs, such as treating yourself well, feeding someone, bringing children to school on time.
 Take a moment to give yourself props for the little things you do to keep this show going.

 VIRGO (August 23 – September 22).
-People trying to judge you based on a category only confuse themselves because you can fit into many different descriptions, and yet you are far too complex to enter just one.
+People who try to judge you based on a category only confuse themselves because you can fit in many different descriptions, and yet you are far too complex to enter just one.
 Getting to know you takes time.

 SCORPIO (October 24 to Nov.
 21).
 It is easier to edit a room if you think you only have to do it once.
 This is the gift of strangers.
 You can shine in the moment without a single thought about the past or future of a relationship.